-- B.4.13.
-The Holder shall provide a Match Control Point which shall: - a. have a good view of the whole pitch and of the spectator area surrounding it: - b. accommodate the necessary communications equipment and the CCTV monitors and the staff required for their operation or supervision; - c. be suitable to serve as a command post in the event of an emergency; and - d. be capable of being evacuated safely if necessary. - B.4.14.
-Closed circuit television and the associated emergency power supply shall be maintained to enable densities outside the Sports Ground, within concourse areas and in compounds and other standing areas to be monitored during every Specified Activity. - B.4.15.
+- B.4.15.
 Drinks may only be sold or supplied in containers made of paper or plastic materials except: - a. with the prior written consent of the Council; or - b. where drink is served at a table accompanying a meal; or - c. in those parts of the Sports Ground not usually open to members of the general public. - Note Attention is drawn to the provisions of the Sporting Events (Control of Alcohol) Act 1985 as amended. - B.4.16.
-Where and when it is considered necessary by a police officer or a Steward, no person shall be permitted to enter or remain in the Sports Ground in possession of any glass bottle or metal can. - B.4.17.
+Where and when it is considered necessary by a Police officer or a Steward, no person shall be permitted to enter or remain in the Sports Ground in possession of any glass bottle or metal can. - B.4.17.
 The Holder shall produce a documented assessment and plan to ensure the safe placement and use of television cameras, commentary points, camera gantries, outside broadcast vans, cables and any other equipment used for the purpose of broadcast or recording of specified activities, and shall not allow deviations from this plan without the prior approval of the Council. - B.4.18.
-Means of ingress and egress to each part of the sports ground as shown on the Plan and all signage relating thereto shall be adequately maintained and shall be marked in a manner that can be understood by spectators and in the manner referred to in Schedule D paragraph D.1.9 - B.4.19.
-The Holder shall produce a plan clearly indicating the positions in which the parking of vehicles is permitted at the Sports Ground and shall not allow deviations from this plan without the prior approval of the Council.

-B.4.20.
-Copies of any ground regulations made by the Holder or Notts County Football Club shall be protected against loss or defacement and shall be displayed in prominent positions.
+Means of ingress and egress to each part of the sports ground as shown on the Plan and all signage relating thereto shall be adequately maintained and shall be marked in a manner that can be understood by spectators and in the manner referred to in Schedule D paragraph D.1.8. - B.4.19.
+The Holder shall produce a plan clearly indicating the positions in which the parking of vehicles is permitted at the Sports Ground and shall not allow deviations from this plan without the prior approval of the Council. - B.4.20.
+Copies of any ground regulations made by the Holder or the Club shall be protected against loss or defacement and shall be displayed in prominent positions within the Sports Ground.